-- 4.1.
-The Scheme has been identified in the following Plans: - Moray Local Plan 2000 (document reference C002) - Moray Local Plan 2008 (document reference C003) - Moray Local Development Plan Main Issues Report (document reference C011) - Elgin City for the Future Final Draft Report (document reference C007) - 4.2.
+- Moray Local Development Plan Main Issues Report (document reference C011) - Elgin City for the Future Final Draft Report (document reference C007) - 4.2.
 The Scheme is identified, in general terms, in the Moray Local Plan (Local Plan) as part of the Elgin "South-Side Road Improvements" and these are shown on the Elgin Map contained within the Moray Local Plan. - 4.3.
-As indicated in Section 2.2 above, a number of the individual elements of the South-Side Road Improvements have already been built and the Scheme (comprising TSP10, 11 and 12) will provide a major contribution to completing these.
-Completion of the Scheme will allow the remaining TSPs on the South-Side Road Improvements to be concluded. - 4.4.
-Initially identified in the 2000 Local Plan, the South Side Road Improvements represent the infrastructure that would have to be delivered in order to accommodate the planned release of land for in excess of 1200 houses and associated development.
+As indicated in Section 2.2 above, a number of the individual elements of the South-Side Road Improvements have already been built and the Scheme (comprising TSP10, 11 and 12) will allow the remaining TSPs on the South-Side Road Improvements to be concluded. - 4.4.
+Initially identified in the 2000 Local Plan, the South Side Road Improvements represent the infrastructure that would have to be delivered in order to accommodate the planned release of land for in excess of 1,200 houses and associated development.
 A number of these have proceeded on the basis that the new road will come to fruition, particularly the eastern segment from A96 to A941.
 Funding has been obtained from developers as a contribution towards the remainder, although there are time limits within which this must be spent.
 Site capacities of residential sites have changed, with the numbers obtaining planning consent generally exceeding the figures proposed in Local Plan designations.
 This has resulted in more traffic being generated than was allowed for when the road infrastructure improvements were agreed. - 4.5.
 If the anticipated road system is not provided, then there will need to be a fundamental re-think on longer term development, not just in the south of Elgin, but overall.
 Even residential developments built in the north of the town, where there is currently a land allocation for 465 houses and an additional long-term site, will create many new car trips to existing retail outlets south of the railway, and without a new railway crossing further retail development in this area to the south will be constrained by traffic capacity. - 4.6.
 The principle of the Scheme was the subject of objections at the Local Plan Inquiry in 2007.
-The Reporter considered that it would be inappropriate to delete these proposals from the Local Plan as they are linked with wider, strategic access considerations and he overturned the objections. - 4.7.
-The Scheme will require planning approval and following a period of community engagement, the detailed design is being developed with a view to submitting a planning application in early 2013.
-Due to the nature of the project, it is expected that pre-application consultation will take place in late autumn 2012. - 4.8.
+The Reporter considered that it would be inappropriate to delete these proposals from the Local Plan as they are linked with wider, strategic access considerations and he overturned the objections (document reference C012). - 4.7.
 The Scheme passes through a number of areas designated in the 2008 Local Plan (pages 134 to 147).
 These are identified in the Plan as follows: - CF2: Edgar Road